AngelMabuza/Solar-Panel-Fault-Detection/README.md

 The project replicates the results of [Rudro et al., 2024](https://doi.org/10.1016/j.egyr.2024.07.044).
 The main goal is to develop the proposed **SPF-Net** model to detect and monitor solar panel faults in real-time and benchmark it against existing pre-trained models.

 The methodology follows a **two-stage computer vision pipeline**:
-1. **Segmentation** – U-Net with MobileNetV2 encoder isolates PV regions in satellite imagery.
+1. **Segmentation**: U-Net with MobileNetV2 encoder isolates PV regions in satellite imagery.
-2. **Classification** – InceptionV3-based classifier (with SE blocks and residual connections) categorizes panel surface conditions.
+2. **Classification**: InceptionV3-based classifier (with SE blocks and residual connections) categorizes panel surface conditions.

 ---